Does Your Small Business Need a Consultant?

 Accounting and bookkeeping are two of the most common consulting activities needed by small businesses.
-As with other non-core business activities, when deciding whether to contract out some or all of your bookkeeping or accounting duties you need to ask:
+When deciding whether or not to contract out some or all of your bookkeeping or accounting duties, ask:

 - What is my time worth?